 The Global Burden of Disease 2010 study attributed more deaths to high blood pressure than to any other risk factor.
-Blood pressure is a well-established risk factor for vascular disease, but important question remain about its importance in different patient groups and for different clinical outcomes.
+Blood pressure is a well-established risk factor for vascular disease, but important questions remain about its importance in different patient groups and for different clinical outcomes.

-CTSU then played a major role in establishing the Prospective Studies Collaboration (involving one million participants from 61 studies conducted mainly in Europe or North America), to assess the effects of established risk factors on the risks of dying from specific vascular diseases in different circumstances (eg, at different ages, and at different levels of other risk factors).
+CTSU then played an important role in establishing the Prospective Studies Collaboration (involving one million participants from 61 studies conducted mainly in Europe or North America), to assess the effects of established risk factors on the risks of dying from specific vascular diseases in different circumstances (e.g. at different ages, and at different levels of other risk factors).
 The meta-analysis showed that blood pressure is a major risk factor for ischaemic heart disease, stroke and other vascular causes of death both in middle and in old age, with about a halving in risk for every 20 mm Hg lower usual systolic (or 10 mm Hg lower diastolic) blood pressure.
 It also found that there is no threshold level of blood pressure, at least down to 115/75 mmHg (ie, within the range commonly occurring in Western populations), below which lower blood pressure is not associated with lower vascular mortality.

 In addition to understanding the effects of blood pressure on major diseases, these cohorts allow an assessment of the burden of hypertension in each country (including levels of diagnosis and treatment) to inform national policies on blood pressure control.